 Research from The Institute for Civil Justice has also shown that most criticism of excessive jury awards ignores the fact that the liability system already has mechanisms for reducing such awards.

 There already is system in place that weeds out most lawsuits even when they are legitimate.
 In the first place, patients have to persuade an attorney that their cases are worth the time and expense.
 Almost all the legitimate cases as well as the frivolous ones get weeded out right there (see the study by Harvard researcher Dr. David Studdert).
 If the case isn't a big-money, easy-win case, it will be rejected.
 The vast majority of legitimate cases are not big-money, easy-win cases.

 For the cases that do find lawyers, defendants frequently ask for a summary judgment, which means that a judge scrutinizes the facts and applicable law and then can dismiss the case on that basis.
 If the judge decides that the case has merit, then the case usually is settled out of court.
-If it is presented to a jury and the jury rules in favor of the patient, the judge still can modify, reduce, or set aside the jury's verdict.
+If it isn't settled out of court, it is presented to a jury.
+If the jury rules in favor of the patient, the judge still can modify, reduce, or set aside the jury's verdict.
 After that the defendant still can appeal the case to higher courts where even more experienced judges can then modify, reduce, or set aside a jury's verdict.
 Really big judgments rarely survive this process.

 Even before the scrutiny of judges, of the patients with legitimate grievances, only one in some thousands can get a lawyer even when there are no liability limitations (again, see Studdert).

 Tort reform is not about weeding out "frivolous" lawsuits.
 There are mechanisms for that already.
-Tort reform is about keeping the injured out of court.
+Tort reform is about keeping injured patients out of court.
 In some locations liability limitations have made it so that there are no more medical malpractice claims.
-See if you can find one where the cost of medicine came down as a result.
+See if you can find one such area where the cost of medicine came down as a result.